Danilo Medaković: Printing and publishing

-An outstanding figure in the printing trade in the mid-nineteenth century, Danilo Medakovic was regarded as a shrewd businessman who managed to acquire the most lucrative of all patents, namely the Bible patent and associated liturgical texts and manuscripts.
+An outstanding figure in the printing trade in the mid-nineteenth century, Danilo Medaković was regarded as a shrewd businessman who managed to acquire the most lucrative of all patents, namely the Bible patent and associated liturgical texts and manuscripts.
 Born in 1819, Medaković was a wealthy man with powerful friends at court, for he was closely connected with the Obrenović family.
 He became interested in the printing trade and is first heard of as a publisher on 14 November 1848 when he launched the newspaper "Napredak," thanks to Jevrem Obrenović's support.
 Medaković was a retainer of Jevrem Obrenović, and through the influence of the brother of the Serbian prince, Medaković was able to secure a small place at the court of Prince Miloš Obrenović.
 Medaković formulated a scheme for the establishment of a Serbian printing house on the model of those in Rome, Turin, and Venice.
 As a publisher he had business connections with Serbs in the homeland and abroad, and in 1848 he settled in Belgrade, where he soon became a person of some importance, and consorted with Jovan Ilić, Bogoboj Atanacković, Ljubomir Nenadović, Milica Stojadinović Srpkinja, Josif Rajačić, Stanojlo Petrović, Prince Mihailo Obrenović, Milivoje Petrović Blaznavac, Petar II Petrović Njegoš.
-At the same time, he entered into political and literary work, publishing newspapers Napredak (Progress, 1848–1852), Srpski Dnevnik (Serbian Daily, 1852–1858), Sedmica (Weekly, 1852–1858), and almanacs Lasta and Godisnjak.
+At the same time, he entered into political and literary work, publishing newspapers Napredak (Progress, 1848–1852), Srpski Dnevnik (Serbian Daily, 1852–1858), Sedmica (Weekly, 1852–1858), and almanacs Lasta and Godišnjak.

 "Napredak" was the first newspaper in the country to be written in Vuk Karadžić's reformed Serbian.
 In 1849 he started on his career as a Bible printer, having obtained a privilege to print the St. Petersburg version of the Bible in Serbia.
 In 1849 he purchased extensive patent which included the Old and New Testament in Serbian, with or without notes, of any translation.
 The full patent granted to Medaković the office of royal printer of all statutes, books, bills, Acts of Parliament (Sabor), proclamations, injunctions, Bibles, and New Testaments, in the Serbian tongue of any translation, all service books to be used in churches, and all other volumes ordered to be printed by the Crown Prince or Sabor (Parliament).